 Myth #7: Ionic apps are just a passing trend

-If you are in the process of deciding whether creating your own mobile app the native or hybrid way, the above 7 pointers can be useful for you to know how functional and convenient hybrid-app development can be, especially with Ionic.
+If you are in the process of deciding whether creating your own mobile app the native or hybrid way, the above 7 pointers can be useful for you to know how functional and convenient hybrid mobile app development can be, especially with Ionic.
 We suggest you take the leap now and go hybrid with Ionic.